 The output amplifier, which is connected to the output node, provides two gain settings: these are programmable according to the expected signal strength.
 The main parameters of the electronic circuitry associated with the sensor are summarized in Table 8.
-The individual pixels' full-well capacity amounts to about 0.8×10^6 electrons (e-).
+The individual pixels' full-well capacity amounts to about $0.8 \times 10^6$ electrons (e-).
 After the output node, the signal of each of the detector bands is passed through a video amplifier with a fixed gain and then processed by a National Semiconductor LM98640QML integrated circuit.
 This circuit contains a correlated double sampling unit (CDS), a unit where a programmable offset can be added (DAC), an 8-bit programmable gain amplifier (PGA) and a 14-bit analog-to-digital converter (ADC).
-The main characteristics of the LM98640QML integrated circuit are shown in Table 9.
-Apart from the CDS gain, all values listed in the table can be set per detector band.